Fairway Rock: Geography

 The granite mass that is now Fairway Rock, like the larger nearby Diomede Islands, is the remnant of an earlier era of glaciation.

 Fairway Rock is situated 12 mi SSE of Little Diomede Island and 20 mi W of Cape Prince of Wales, at 65°37′N 168°44′W. The island is variously reported as from 300. m to 1.5 km in length.

 Rising steeply from the surrounding waters to 534 ft above sea level, Fairway Rock can be easily seen from the mainland coast of Alaska at Cape Prince of Wales.

 Because of its steep cliffs, it poses no additional maritime hazard.
 The Bering Strait around Fairway Rock is relatively shallow — about 50. m in depth — and oceanographic transects show the island to lie near a current velocity minimum for the strait.

 Ocean currents north of Fairway Rock are occasionally studied as an example of a real-world system where a Von Kármán vortex street is generated.

 Fairway Rock lies inside Alaska's Nome Census Area and Alaska Department of Fish and Game Wildlife Conservation Unit 22E.
 It is conveyed to Inalik Native Corporation.
 Fairway Rock appears on United States Geological Survey topographic maps in the Teller Quadrangle.

 Flora and fauna

-The island's bold cliffs are a haven for many migratory birds.
-The indigenous peoples who have lived nearby for thousands of years come to the island to gather bird eggs in the spring. and have continued to do so as recently as the 1990s.
+The island's bold cliffs are meant to be a haven for many migratory birds.
+However, the indigenous peoples who have lived nearby for thousands of years come to the island to take bird eggs in the spring and have continued to do so as recently as the 1990s.

 The island supports a breeding colony of about 35,000 seabirds, including some 25,000 least auklets and crested auklets.
 In 1925, the tufted puffin (Fratercula cirrhata), horned puffin (Fratercula corniculata), parakeet auklets (Aethia psittacula), and Pallas' murre (Uria lomvia arra) were reported at Fairway Rock, nesting in the crevices of the island's cliffs.
 A 1960 account reports that Eskimo inhabitants of Little Diomede reported a glaucous gull (Larus hyperboreus) colony on Fairway Rock larger than that on Little Diomede.

 The Steller sea lion may also breed on Fairway Rock.